ManuSquall/visualstudio-docs.fr-fr/docs/extensibility/creating-an-extension-with-a-vspackage.md

     }
     ```

-3. Générez le projet et commencez le débogage.
-L'instance expérimentale s'affiche.
+3. Build the project and start debugging.
+The experimental instance appears.

-4. Ouvrez une solution dans l'instance expérimentale.
-Vous devez voir une boîte de message indiquant que **premier Package dans Initialize\(\)**.
+4. Open a solution in the experimental instance.
+You should see a message box that says **First Package Inside Initialize()**.